yash1015/AI-powered-recovery-log-tracking/README.md

-# AI-Powered Recovery Log Tracking System
+# Self-Healing Log Monitoring System on AWS

 ## Overview

-This project demonstrates a **self-healing DevOps monitoring system** that detects application errors from logs, performs automated recovery, and stores logs in the cloud.
+This project demonstrates a **DevOps-style automated log monitoring and recovery system** built on AWS.

-The system simulates a real-world DevOps monitoring pipeline where application logs are analyzed to detect failures and trigger recovery actions automatically.
+The system monitors application logs, detects critical errors, and automatically performs recovery actions to restore the service.

+It simulates a real-world DevOps monitoring workflow used in production systems.

 ---